idxbroker/customtemplates/README.md

 * Versioning is not completely supported at this time.

+* Currently there is no way to restrict a client for getting your template should you offer and removing the template if they leave your dev code.

+* Versioning is not completely supported at this time.
+This is very new and this likely going to prove something we need to re think and work out.

 * IDX Broker will not be involved in any disputes over templates.

 * IDX Broker Original is not supported for custom templates